yuqiii-wang/KnowledgeNotes/math/finance/financing/repo_practices.md

 The $\text{inboundBorrowCostRate}$ is exactly the prime rate.

+There are other concerns such as if a bond is used as rehype, it is less preferential as others that the trader's institution has long-term ownership.

 #### Multi-Settlement Date Inventory for Financing

 In business practice when a client asks for financing, he/she does not necessarily need today settlement ($t+1$),